NeuroFan/LowVoltageDNNonFPGA/readme.md

+In this work we have used self-supervised learning and abft as error detection mechanism to enable fault-tolerance and robust error detection mechanism.

-This repositoy contains the model and software for low power FPGA DNN deploymend solutions presented in following paper that is currently under review:
+This repositoy contains the model and software for low power FPGA DNN deploymend solutions presented in following paper that is currently under review.

 "Low-Voltage Energy Efficient Neural Inference by Leveraging Fault Detection Techniques", Mehdi Safarpour, ‪Mohammad Sabokrou , Tommy Zhongmin,  John Massingham,  Lei Xun,              Olli Silven.